derickkichize/c_from_strach/README.md

 #### Observation:
     *Don't use it in production!*
     Just for learning purpose edit the make file and add your own source file.
-    For now the project was not compiled as shared libs so you i have to link all together as a single binary.
+    For now the project was not compiled as shared libs so you have to link all together as a single binary.
 #### Usage:

 ```c
 #include <thx_io.h>